gbl08ma/utilities/README.md

   - Many settings to customize the behavior and looks of the add-in to your taste.

-# And as a bonus...
+## And as a bonus...

   - Weights less than 140 KiB, saving space on your Prizm's storage memory and speeding up its transfer between calculators.

   - Really fast to start up - it's usually even faster than the built-in app Run-Mat!

-  - It's open source (GitHub: GOES HERE)
+  - It's open source (GitHub: [https://github.com/gbl08ma/utilities](https://github.com/gbl08ma/utilities))

-# Installation instructions:
+# Installation instructions
 If you used a version of Utilities older than Beta 9, please refer to "Update Instructions" instead.

 To install, connect the Prizm calculator to the computer with a miniUSB<->USB cable.
 On the calculator, press F1 when a pop-up appears on the screen.
 Wait for the USB connection to be established.
 When it's finished, your Prizm will appear on your computer as if it were a pendisk.